FIFA World Cup 2026 Ticket Prices: Knockout Stage Cost Breakdown [$60–$8,680]

-How Much Do Tickets Cost for FIFA World Cup 2026
+How Much Are FIFA World Cup 2026 Ticket Prices?

-Prices depend on the match stage and seat category.
-The city and demand level matter too.
-Below are the official FIFA prices from the general sale.
-Dynamic pricing pushes these numbers higher during active sales, and resale prices run far above face value.
+Prices depend on the round, seat category, host city and live demand.
+Below are FIFA’s official face values from the general sale.
+Dynamic pricing pushes them higher during active sales, and resale runs well above face value.

 | Match Stage | Cheapest Ticket | Most Expensive Ticket |